usnistgov/ARIAC/wiki/competition_specifications.md

    <img src="figures/new_shelf_config.png" alt="alt text" width="900" class="center">

    * There are exactly 11 shelves in the environment.
-      * 2 shelves will always be at the exact same locations.
+      * 2 shelves will always be at the exact same locations (1 and 2 in the figure)
-      * The locations of the 9 remaining shelves can be customized to a certain extent.
+      * The locations of the 9 remaining shelves (3 - 11) can be customized to a certain extent.
          * The configuration for those shelves can be specified in `osrf_gear/config/sample.yaml`.
 Participants are allowed to change those shelves configuration during testing but not during qualifiers and finals.
          * The figure below combines two screenshots of the environment (top view) where 2 shelves configurations are presented.
          * **Configuration 1** and **Configuration 2** show 3 rows of shelves where each row has 3 shelves and 1 gap.
 It is mandatory that each row has **exactly** 3 shelves and 1 gap.